ET Speaks From Home

 The small uncle from the groom side received ang pow from the bride

-As part of Chinese custom, the groom and a few healthy men will build the bridal bed which later will be decorated with the traditional dragon and phoenix bed set.
-The small uncle is invited to roll on the bridal bed to denote fertility and bless the married couple to have a son.
-Chinese always favours having a son as they will carry the family name.
+As part of Chinese custom, the groom and several healthy men will assemble the bridal bed, which is later decorated with the traditional dragon and phoenix bedding set.
+The small uncle is then invited to roll on the bridal bed to symbolise fertility and bless the married couple with children — traditionally, a son, as sons were believed to carry on the family name.

 The small uncle rolled on wedding bed

-In this photo, my son was asked to roll on the bed and place his hand into the potty to grab the ang pow, red dates and others.
-My son was quite confused when we asked him to do it!
-You might think what my daughter is doing there too.
-Unfortunately she wanted to be with her brother and didn’t want to miss a thing.
-So my mother allowed her to be on the bridal bed too.
+In this photo, my son was asked to roll on the bed and place his hand into the potty to grab the ang pow, red dates, and other symbolic items.
+He looked rather confused when we asked him to do it!

 Chinese Wedding Small Uncle Page Boy